 - Form Factor: Over Ear (over the ear headphones)

 These kids’ headphones are not only durable but also have LED lights on the ear cups.
 The lights will flash, pump, and strobe when the headphones are in wired mode.
 This is to protect the battery from being depleted during Bluetooth operation.

-They are huge with 40mm drivers.
+These over ear headphones are huge with 40mm drivers.
 This is better for bass, and the volume sensitivity can be adjusted.
-You can change it between 74dB to 85dB or 94dB volume limiter.
+You can change it between 74dB to 85dB or 94dB volume limit.
 To prevent accidental adjustments, the levels are set using a key combination.

 The earpads are well cushioned, and the headband is adjustable to ensure comfort for long periods.

-The iClever offers a class-leading 40-hour playtime and fast recharge.
+The iClever offers a class-leading 40-hour playtime battery life and fast recharge.
 Bluetooth’s highly efficient v5.0 flavor is responsible for the iClever’s long-lasting performance.

 - LED strip lighting

 - Variable volume control limit

 10. Groov-e Kidz Kid’s Headphones